darenma/MultitaskCognition/README.md

 The `.nii` NIFTI files were obtained by using the dcm to nii tool in Python, or, some websites have provided them directly.

-## Step 2: Train the UNet and MedicalNet Models.
+## Step 2: Train the UNet and [MedicalNet](https://github.com/Tencent/MedicalNet) Models.

 ## Step 3: Analyze the results and conduct feature importance.

+The notebooks in `Paper_Figure_Work` contains the following analysis scripts.

 ## Step 4: Finetune the model on stage and seeding results from EBM (Paper 2: WIP).

+This is a follow-up project built on the Multitask model families, plus the Event-Based Model [pySuStaIn](https://github.com/ucl-pond/pySuStaIn), [and the Nexis model](https://github.com/Raj-Lab-UCSF/Nexis).

+There is no plan to upload this part of code until we finish all related experiments.

 ##
 If you have any question please reach out via daren.ma@ucsf.edu